UX-and-I/storybook-design-token/README.md

-⚠️ **This is the documentation for v3 which supports Storybook v7+.
-Please check the "v\*" branches for documentation of older versions.** ⚠️
+⚠️ **This is the documentation for v3 which supports Storybook v7 and newer.
+Please check the v2 branch for the release supporting Storybook v6 and below.** ⚠️

 # Storybook Design Token Addon